-I will present some thoughts about the potentials that lie at the intersection of art, machine and intelligence, and the role artificial intelligence (AI) plays in this mix.
-I wish not simply to give an overview of today's practice by artists using, or sometimes developing, some aspects of AI informed machines, but also discuss why there is great potential in the mixing of such disciplines.
-To do so, I will first characterize each of the three topics.
-My descriptions of these topics will be far from complete overviews, but sufficient I hope to make clear how I consider the potentials offered by the junction or fusion of art, machine and intelligence.
-In a second part, I will then give some recent and current examples of practices and projects of artists I have engaged with in recent years, where the three disciplines are brought together.
-Finally, I will suggest that rather than fixate on Artificial General Intelligence (or AGI), we ought to focus on more reasonable objectives such as Art.Machine.Intelligence (or AMI).
+I will present some thoughts about the potentials that lie at the intersection of art, machines (including AI) and intelligence.
+I wish not simply to give an overview of today's practice by artists using, or sometimes developing, some aspects of the use of machines in their practice, but rather discuss why there is great potential in the mixing of these disciplines.
+To do so, I will characterize each of the three topics.
+My descriptions of these topics will be far from complete overviews, but sufficient I hope to make clear how I consider the potentials offered by considering the junction or fusion of the three topics of art, machines and intelligence.
+I will give also some recent and current examples of practices and projects of artists I have engaged with, where the three disciplines are brought together.
+Finally, I suggest that rather than fixate on artificial general intelligence, we ought to focus on more reasonable objectives such as Art.Machine.Intelligence.